Negative refraction and tiling billiards: Line arrangements

 These follow directly from Theorem \ref{yaythm} and Theorem \ref{superyaythm}.

 The above results show when periodic trajectories exist, and how to construct them.
-Now we will show that when a trajectory is not periodic, it can spiral.
+Now we will show that some periodic trajectories are stable and some are not.
+We will also show that when a trajectory is not periodic, it can spiral.

-\begin{definition} A periodic trajectory is {\it stable} if, when the initial angle is changed by some arbitrarily small angle, the trajectory hits the same series of edges and the returns to its starting angle and location. \end{definition}
+\begin{definition} A periodic trajectory is {\it stable} if, when the initial angle is changed by some arbitrarily small angle, the trajectory hits the same series of edges and then returns to its starting angle and location.
+A non-periodic trajectory starting on $l_0$ \emph{spirals} outward if it circles the central zone and returns to $l_0$ with the same angle but further from the central zone. \end{definition}

-\begin{proposition} Consider a good trajectory $\tau$ and suppose that $\theta_0(\tau) = \theta_n(\tau)$.
-The trajectory is periodic.
-If $n$ is even, the trajectory is stable.
-If $n$ is odd, the trajectory is not stable; the perturbed trajectory spirals. \end{proposition} \begin{proof} Since $\theta_{n} = \theta_{0}$, the trajectory is periodic by Corollary \ref{for-spiral}, so it suffices to examine the stability.
+\begin{proposition} Consider a line arrangement of $n$ non-parallel lines $l_0, \ldots, l_{n-1}$ ordered by increasing counter-clockwise angle.
+Let $\tau$ be a good trajectory starting on $l_0$ going counter-clockwise, and let $\theta_i(\tau)$ be the angle between $\tau$ and $\l_i$, measured on the side of the central zone, and suppose that $\theta_0(\tau) = \theta_n(\tau)$.
+Then $\tau$ is periodic.
+If $n$ is even, $\tau$ is stable.
+If $n$ is odd, $\tau$ is not stable; the perturbed trajectory spirals. \end{proposition} \begin{proof} Since $\theta_{n} = \theta_{0}$, the trajectory is periodic by Corollary \ref{for-spiral}, so it suffices to examine the stability.

 Let $\tau'$ be the trajectory that starts in the same place as $\tau$, and has initial angle $\theta_0(\tau') = \theta_0(\tau)+\epsilon$, where $\epsilon$ is small enough (positive or negative) so that $\tau'$ is still a good trajectory.